 Mopho Canteen South Yarra

-A tight drinks list includes mostly Victorian wines, a beer each from Vietnam (Bia Ha Noi), Japan (Asahi) and Geelong (Furphy) and a small number of cocktails, with some for $10 between 5pm and 7pm.
+A tight drinks list includes mostly Victorian wines, a beer each from Vietnam (Bia Ha Noi), Japan (Asahi) and Geelong (Furphy), and a small number of cocktails, with some on offer for $10 between 5pm and 7pm.

-The narrow space has a contemporary tropical vibe; with blond-wood furniture, pops of pastel on the walls, and indoor plants.
-There’s an outdoor courtyard with a retractable roof, so you needn’t wait for warmer nights to settle in here with one of the fruity cocktails.
+The narrow space has a contemporary tropical vibe, with blonde-wood furniture, pops of pastel on the walls, and indoor plants.
+There’s an outdoor courtyard with a retractable roof, so you can settle in here with one of the fruity cocktails all year round.